kumaresra/solidity-cheatsheet/README.md

 ## Tips & Tricks
 - Keep the contract simple and Modularize
 - Ensure exception handling is high quality to reduce code bugs.
-Use techniques such as pausing the contract and limiting usage.
+Use techniques such as pausing the contract and limiting usage
-- Reuse code - use libraries &
+- Reuse code - use libraries
-- Try to use already available tools and libraries and update them frquently.
+- Try to use already available tools and libraries and update them frquently
-- Never try to store and implement everything in solidity.
-Use it where decentralization is needed.
+- Use Solidity where decentralization is needed

 ### External calls